 Chi Long is a type of dragon without horns that is believed to come from the sea, which made it a good fighter against fire.

 Another saying is that Chi Long is the female dragon symbolizing beautiful, romantic love, and good luck.

-Either way, Chi Long has been widely used as a famous pattern in costume, jewelry, architecture, bronze and jade wares, as brave guardians that protect people, and lucky charms that bring auspiciousness and happiness.
+Either way, Chi Long has been widely used as a famous pattern in costume, jewelry, architecture, bronze ware, and jade articles, as brave guardians that protect people, and as lucky charms that bring auspiciousness and happiness.